Interview Dress Code:

 Interview dress code for Men:

-- Make sure you pants and sleeves are the correct length.
+- Make sure your pants and sleeves are the correct lengths.
 If you are stepping on your pants or finding yourself holding your shirtsleeves between your fingertips and palms, they are too long.
 Spend the money to get all youre clothes the correct length.

 - No cologne.
 No cologne, no cologne.
 Most men won’t appreciate another man’s cologne and this isn’t a meeting where we may be cruising chicks.
 Regardless of how little you apply, it will be too much to someone.

 - Press your pants and have your shirt professionally laundered.
 Don’t forget collar stays.
 Please, no tie clips, and no clip on suspenders.